astrolytics-io/nucleus-analytics/README.md

 <b>Electron:</b>

-This module works in both the renderer and the main process.
+This module works in both the renderer and the main process, but **you should use it in one process only, optherwise you'll see duplicated data.**
-However be sure to only call the `appStarted()` method once per session (in only one process) or you'll find duplicate data in the dashboard.

 This module can even run in a browser outside of Node (for example in the Electron renderer process with Node Integration disabled).